 Medical Savings Accounts -- Internal Revenue Code, Section 71.
+Mississippi Code of 1972 (supp.), Sections 71-9-1 though 71-9-9.

 The amount deposited in a medical savings account, and any interest accrued thereon, that is a part of a medical savings account program as specified in the Medical Savings Account Act under Sections 71-9-1 through 71-9-9; provided, however, that any amount withdrawn from such account for purposes other than paying eligible medical expense or to procure health coverage, shall be included in gross income.